AnicetFantomas/Portfolio-project-/README.md

-## Portfolio project
+# portfolio-mobile-version

 ## Description the project.

 ```
-In this project i learnt how to use and to design a website with figmas, how to use them and even created an account of figmq site, I enjoyed too again the use of linters and using git and github in a professional way
+In this project i learnt how to use and to design a website with CSS grid, CSS flex-box how to use them and even had again a chance of using figmma, I enjoyed too again the use of linters and using git and github in a professional way

 ```